JakCrane/Assignment-1/README.md

 to do
 readme
-ss of finished product in readme
-	Write a README.md file for the web application that explains its purpose, the value that it provides to its users, and the deployment procedure.
 	Insert screenshots of the project features, give a brief description of what each feature does and explain its value to the user.
   Attribute all code from external sources to its original source via comments above the code and (for larger dependencies) in the README.
   Organise HTML and CSS code into well-defined and commented sections